MarginaliaSearch/www.marginalia.nu/content/log/A_113_rtc/index.md

 Although when dealing with real world web data, specifications are never more than vague suggestions, and data generally needs to be interpreted very charitably on the consumer side.

-No matter how many *shall* and *must* you put in a the specifications, there's a heady fraction of the data that *won't*.
+No matter how many *shall* and *must* you put in the specifications, there's a heady fraction of the data that *won't*.

 ### Bot Mitigation